wdporter/i-am-that-vuepress/3-the-living-present/readme.md

 **Q:** But we deal with things remembered as if they were real.

-**M:** We consider memories, only when they come into the present The forgotten is not counted until one is reminded — which implies, bringing into the *now*.
+**M:** We consider memories, only when they come into the present.
+The forgotten is not counted until one is reminded — which implies, bringing into the *now*.

 **Q:** Yes, I can see there is in the now some unknown factor that gives momentary reality to the transient actuality.